 Canine Gait Analysis

-At Bone Ball Bark, we are proud to offer specialised canine gait analysis carried out by Jennifer Billot, a fully certified Dynamic Dogs practitioner.
+At Bone Ball Bark, I am proud to offer specialised canine gait analysis as I am a fully certified Dynamic Dogs practitioner.

 What is Canine Gait Analysis?

 Canine gait analysis is the structured evaluation of how a dog moves, walks, trots, and shifts their weight during everyday locomotion.
-Every dog has a natural, efficient way of moving; when something disrupts that pattern—pain, injury, discomfort, muscle imbalance, or structural change—we can often see subtle alterations in their gait.
+Dogs have a natural, efficient way of moving; when something disrupts that pattern—pain, injury, discomfort, muscle imbalance, or structural change—we can often see subtle alterations in their gait.

 ✅ Pet owners who feel something just isn’t right